ISH Edinburgh Comedy Awards: Sponsorship

 In 2024, the ISH Edinburgh Comedy Awards secured a sponsor Jones Bootmaker initially with an investment of £15,000 to cover the three prizes of £5,000 each for Best Show, Best Newcomer and Panel Prize.
 It was also announced at the May 2024 Press Launch that the winners would each receive a year's supply of Jones Bootmaker shoes.
 100% of the sponsorship goes to the prizes as the awards are run on a voluntary basis.

-Controversy

-Prizes

-Paul Foot commented on BBC News on the day of the 2023 Awards Ceremony that he 'didn't get any money at all', referring to half the £10 prize as the Award had joint winners.
-Paul Foot said 'I was at the Awards ceremony and no one gave me any money, and I just thought it didn't seem like the right thing to say 'Excuse me can you give me five quid please'.
-However at a launch event for the 2024 awards, Paul Foot was presented his prize money by comedian Mark Silcox.
+In 2025, the ISH Edinburgh Comedy Awards were sponsored by artists and figures from the world of entertainment including James Corden, Rhod Gilbert, TakeOver Radio 106.9FM and Elf Lyons.

+In 2026 it was confirmed that all four sponsors were returning along with new sponsors Sarah Millican, Mark Silcox and Romesh Ranganathan.

 Long Lists and Short Lists

 In 2023, a list of shows were made halfway through the Fringe for the Long List and these were whittled down to shows on the Short List.
 For Best Show these were Ed Byrne, Ian Smith, Janine Harouni, Julia Masli, Luke Kempner, Marjolein Robertson, Paul Currie, Paul Foot, Phil Ellis, Seymour Mace and Sid Singh.
 For Best Newcomer these were Dan Tiernan, Fiona Ridgewell, Kelly McCaughan, Lachlan Werner, and Lorna Rose Treen.